How to Lodge a Complaint against Online Gambling Operators

 4Enter Your Information Correctly

-Many ADR organizations require players to provide some personal information, including their name, city of residence, and contact email.
+Many ADR organizations require players to provide personal information, including their name, city of residence, and contact email.

-Also necessary is to provide your account number, username, and the domain of the gambling site.
+You must also include your account number, username, and the domain of the gambling site.
 Double-check the form to make sure you have entered valid details.

 5Do Not Include Sensitive Information